Introspection via Kaomoji

 | gpt-oss | 15.8% | 12.5% | 9.5% |

 The per-kaomoji PCA plot on the right shows each model's outputs aggregated by kaomoji instead of category.
 Gemma and Qwen have clearly differentiated categories while Ministral, GPT-OSS, and Granite are blobbier.
-In other words, Gemma and Qwen consistently use different kaomoji when in different states, but the other three models aren't as capable of doing so.
+In other words, Gemma and Qwen consistently use distinct and (usually) appropriate kaomoji when in different states, but the other three models aren't as capable of doing so.

 Kaomoji predict emotional categories